-8.49.
+8.44.
 FADERI -- Set Input Gain Fader

 The input channels of the Vortex pass through an analog gain stage before reaching the analog to digital converter.
 The gain of this stage is adjustable via a the GAINI command.
-Once in the digital domain, there

-This command also adjusts the fader gain of the input signal coming from the telephone interface.
+Once in the digital domain, there is an additional gain stage, referred to as a fader.
+The fader gain is adjustable by the FADERI command.
+The GAINI setting should be used for calilbration in order to maximize the resolution and quality of the signal at the analog to digital converter.
+The FADERI command is provided as a way to do volume control on the inputs without affecting the calibration.